The $100K/Day Ecom Scaling Framework Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in

 - Audience: broad (same as testing, Meta already knows your buyer)

-- Budget scaling: increase by 20-30% every 2 days if ROAS holds
+- Budget scaling: increase by 20 to 30% every 2 days if ROAS holds

-- Creative rotation: add 2-3 new winners per week, remove fatigued creatives
+- Creative rotation: add 2 to 3 new winners per week, remove fatigued creatives

 Tier 3: Scaling ABO (Whale Budget)